legalllm24/StatuteRank-UK/data/README.md

-his repository does NOT include the dataset files directly (because the corpus is ~471MB).
+This repository does NOT include the dataset files directly (because the corpus is ~471MB).
 Instead, download links are provided here.

 1. UK Legislation Corpus (Deduplicated)